oriazadok/cypher/README.md

 # Cypher

 Welcome to Cypher, a powerful and versatile tool for data encryption and decryption using advanced cryptography.
 This project offers a secure and efficient solution for safeguarding sensitive information, making it an ideal choice for applications where data privacy is paramount.
+Cypher is implemented in C++, leveraging its powerful features for efficient data processing and cryptography.
+The project utilizes standard C++ libraries for core functionality, ensuring compatibility and performance across different platforms.

 ## Table of Contents
 - [Introduction](#introduction)